The effective date of this privacy notice is 25th May 2018.

 Two types of cookies are used by us on our site:

 Session Cookies allow you to carry information across pages of our site and avoid having to re-enter information and to allow you to access stored information.

-Persistent Cookies help us recognise you as a unique visitor (just a number) when you return to our website and to allow us to assess and understand our content, which pages are being visited and how long visitors spend on each page.
+Persistent Cookies help us recognise you as a unique visitor and which will deploy each time you return to our website and to allow us to assess and understand our content, which pages are being visited and how long visitors spend on each page.
 We specifically use Google Analytics for this.
 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.